Managing Your Plaque Psoriasis

 Manage Your Psoriasis With Confidence

-CIMZIA (certolizumab pegol), as a biologic for psoriasis and psoriatic arthritis, works inside the body, and may help people achieve or regain results when other treatment options haven’t worked.
+CIMZIA (certolizumab pegol), as a biologic for psoriasis and psoriatic arthritis, may help people achieve or regain results when other treatment options haven’t worked.

 Ask your dermatologist how CIMZIA may work for you.